• Reviews

 Lounge Access

-Both the Capital One Venture X and American Express Platinum card come with access to their own branded lounges and Priority Pass Select memberships.
+Both the Capital One Venture X Rewards Credit Card and American Express Platinum card come with access to their own branded lounges and Priority Pass Select memberships.
 There are some big differences so let’s dig in.

-Capital One just dropped their very first lounge in Dallas and plan on expanding two more lounges in Denver and D.C. ( IAD ) next year.
-Everyone has raved at how nice it is and even has food to go.
-The Capital One Venture X has access for 2 guests, and if you add authorized users, they’ll gain access as well.
+Capital One has 3 lounges currently open ( Dallas, Washington DC, and Denver ).
+The Capital One Venture X Rewards Credit Card has access for 2 guests, and if you add authorized users, they’ll gain access as well.
 The Venture X also comes with a Priority Pass membership alongside Plaza Premium lounge access.
 Unfortunately, the Capital One Venture X lost the restaurant benefit on 1/1/2023.

 American Express set the bar when they created Centurion Lounges.
 The program has built out to over 40 lounges, but they were too good to be true, quickly became crowded, and the food/drink quality was downgraded.
-Starting in Feb of 2023, Amex will only permit the cardholder to enter the lounge and any guest with be charged $50 – one caveat is if you spend $75k a year, you’ll be able to bring in 2 guests.
+It started in Feb of 2023, but Amex now only permits the cardholder to enter the lounge, and any guest will be charged $50 – one caveat is if you spend $75k a year, you’ll be able to bring in 2 guests free of charge.

 Amex comes with a Priority Pass membership as well that includes 2 guest access.
-They stripped the restaurant access a couple years ago.
+They stripped the restaurant access a couple years ago so effectively on par with the Capital One Venture X Rewards Credit Card in terms of access.
 One thing to also consider, and I recently used was the Delta Lounge access Amex Plat cardholders get when they’re flying Delta.
 If you’re based in a Delta hub this could be quit valuable to you.

 • 2 guests allowed and $45 for every guest after that